-The Australian Thoroughbred has a history that is inextricably linked to the history and development of the nation.
+The Australian thoroughbred is a success story that is inextricably linked to the very development of the nation.

-The Australian thoroughbred breeding industry, which is now one of the biggest and strongest of its kind in the world, started with a stallion, three mares and three yearlings which arrived with the first European settlers in 1788.
+Indeed, the Australian thoroughbred breeding industry – now one of the biggest and strongest of its kind in the world – started with a stallion, three mares and three yearlings which arrived with the first European settlers in 1788.

 The first thoroughbred sire to be imported to Australia was Rockingham in 1799 and by 1880 a further 400 stallions had been shipped to the Australian colonies.

 The Australian breeding industry is predominantly located across the eastern states of Queensland, New South Wales and Victoria, the island of Tasmania and the southern regions of South and Western Australia.